azproduction/relocating-to-berlin/README.md

 **Artem Sapegin**: You also need a diploma for a Blue Card.

+### How long does the visa process usually take?
+What are the basic requirements?

+### How much do you usually spend on food, lunches, restaraunts?

 ### What are the main difficulties with living in Germany?

 **Mikhail Davydov**: Language, I guess.
 Locals are usually closed to non-German speaking people.